The frog model on Galton-Watson trees: Introduction

+In Section \ref{sec:proof-prop} we prove Proposition \ref{pr:iteratejg}, which is the most technical part of the paper.
+We provide a detailed sketch of the proof in Section \ref{sec:jgsm1}.

 The paper concludes with Section \ref{sec:questions}, which features several counterexamples and open questions.
-Perhaps most notably, it includes an example of a tree for which the frog model does not have a recurrent regime, thus confirming that for unbounded offspring distributions the almost sure result in Theorem \ref{theorem:mrecthjg} cannot be extended to \emph{every} Galton-Watson tree.
-On top of this, we also construct an example of a rooted tree for which the frog model does not have a $0$-$1$ law (i.e.\ there is a non-trivial intermediate phase between its recurrent and transient regimes).
+It includes an example of a tree for which the frog model does not have a recurrent regime, thus confirming that for unbounded offspring distributions the almost-sure result in Theorem \ref{theorem:mrecthjg} cannot be extended to \emph{every} Galton-Watson tree.
+On top of this, we also construct an example of a rooted tree where each vertex has at least $2$ children for which the frog model does not have a {\BLUE $0$-$1$} law (i.e.\ there is a non-trivial intermediate phase between its recurrent and transient regimes).
+These two examples show that the content of Theorem \ref{theorem:mrecthjg} may not be upgraded from an almost-sure statement to a sure statement.